-- Wheezing -- usually begins suddenly; may be worse at night or early in the morning; can be made worse by cold air, exercise, and heartburn; is relieved by using bronchodilators (drugs that open the airways; see Medications)
+- Wheezing, which usually begins suddenly.
+It may be worse at night or early in the morning.
+It can be made worse by cold air, exercise, and heartburn.
+Wheezing is relieved by using bronchodilators which are medicines that open the airways.

 If you have any of these symptoms, seek emergency treatment: